Sponsored generously by:

 The Green Business Breakfast will be held at the Harborview Room at the Marriott Long Wharf.
 It is an opportunity for our exhibitors and sponsors to connect with other local businesses and entrepreneurs, big and small.
 This year we will collaborate with the American Sustainable Business Council (ASBC).
 As advocates for sustainable business practices through triple-bottom line principles, ASBC will share ideas with attendees on policy efforts to protect the planet, stave off climate change, and keep our companies in business.

 Nam Pham, Assistant Secretary of Business Development & International Trade for the Commonwealth of Massachusetts will welcome our guests.
-Jeffrey Hollender, CEO of American Sustainable Business Council as well as founder and former CEO of Seventh Generation, will be our opening keynote speaker.
+Thomas Oppel, Executive Vice President of American Sustainable Business Council and served as Chief of Staff to the 75th Secretary of the United States Navy, Ray Mabus , will be our opening keynote speaker.
 We will then hear from an expert panel of Women in Environment.
 To conclude, we will hear from the winner of the prestigious Midori Prize for outstanding contributions to the conservation and sustainable use of biodiversity, Dr. Kamal Bawa of UMass Boston and ATREE.
 There will be a green initiative leadership awards ceremony and ample time to network.
 We are currently in conversation with our speakers and will be updating this page in the coming weeks.
 Check back to see all the great news for 2019!Nam Pham

 -----------------------------------------------------------------------------------------------------------------Honoring Women in Environment: Green Initiative Leadership Awards 2019